jangsa/share/SecretNFTs/secretnft_abs.md

 If repayment is not done accordingly, the creditor can suspend the functionality of the car.
 That means the borrower (almost) can't run away with it - the creditor can seize the property.
 Virtual keys can enforce Asset-Back in a better way.

+Lazy sealing is more general concept by which availability (sealing status) is revoked only when a problem is found.
+Physical tool can be a smart lock or other devices.

 ## Functional Asset Backed Secret NFTs
 I expect Secret NFTs can cover wider assets if "sealing status" can be embedded in Secret NFTs' contract as well as ownership.